US FWS Charles H. Gilbert: 1963

-On 7 October 1963, Charles H. Gilbert departed Kewalo Basin for a long cruise— her 69th, designated Ahipalapa II, a name derived from the Hawaiian word for albacore – to continue the study begun in the spring of 1962 of the albacore spawning season and spawning grounds in the South Pacific.Commercial Fisheries Review, February 1964, p.
-13. Her itinerary took her to Marakei in the Gilbert Islands; Suva in the Fiji Islands; Espiritu Santo in the New Hebrides Islands; Nouméa, New Caledonia; and Pago Pago, American Samoa.
+On 7 October 1963, Charles H. Gilbert departed Kewalo Basin for a long cruise— her 69th, designated Ahipalapa II, a name derived from the Hawaiian word for albacore – to continue the study begun in the spring of 1962 of the albacore spawning season and spawning grounds in the South Pacific.
+Her itinerary took her to Marakei in the Gilbert Islands; Suva in the Fiji Islands; Espiritu Santo in the New Hebrides Islands; Nouméa, New Caledonia; and Pago Pago, American Samoa.
 She focused her albacore investigation in the waters around the New Hebrides, Fiji, New Caledonia, and American Samoa, where she longlined at 19 stations over 19 days and caught 204 albacore along with 21 yellowfin, 17 bigeye tuna, four skipjack, and six other tuna too badly damaged to identify, along with 10 spearfishes, 20 sharks, and 51 other fish.
 Embarked scientists reported that the albacore were not quite ready to spawn when caught.
 They collected blood samples from albacore, yellowfin, skipjack, bigeye tuna, blue marlin, oceanic white-tip sharks, and blue sharks, which they air-shipped to Honolulu during a port call at Suva.
 Charles H. Gilbert made 152 plankton hauls as well as three trawls, eight night-light and four small-mesh gillnet collections to capture larval and juvenile tuna – her embarked scientists making a preliminary assessment that a "fair number" of larval tuna were present – and collected the stomachs of large fish that prey on small tunas, all to provide additional cross-checks on spawning assessments.
 During her stop at Marakei, she collected marine algae and reef fishes for an ichthyotoxicity study at the University of Hawaii.
 At Espiritu Santo, where a Japanese tuna fishery was based, her personnel consulted with industry and government personnel; at Nouméa, they held discussions on cooperative tuna investigation with representatives of the Institut Francais d’Oceanie ("French Institute of Oceania"), and at Pago Pago they consulted with personnel of the Bureau of Commercial Fisheries field laboratory there.
 A participant South Korean scientist of the Agency for International Development boarded Charles H. Gilbert at Honolulu and completed the first phase of his training aboard her before disembarking at Pago Pago to spend several months of additional training aboard commercial fishing boats based there.
 Charles H. Gilbert also tagged and released seven albacore; made 172 bathythermograph casts and took simultaneous salinity samples; made 34 drift card releases coincident with the first 35 bathythermograph casts; made 197 weather observations; collected all remoras found attached to captured fish and other objects for return alive to Honolulu; preserved all flying fish which landed on deck; and ran her thermograph and barograph continuously.
 She returned to Kewalo Basin on 13 December 1963, concluding a 9 1/2-week cruise.